preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 3. Add or remove pages as needed.
 4. Click REQUEST to save the Sign-off request and send it.
 If you don't nothing is saved.

-To add or renmove pages
+To add or remove pages
 ----------------------------
 Here's how to add or remove pages for a Sign-off Request.
 It works the same with a template or without.

-If you use a template, this list can be pre populated, for example:
+If you use a template, this list will be pre populated, for example:

 .. image:: sign-off-requests-settings-2.png